Note: enquiries about costs should be made to firstname.lastname@example.org

 - where one of the parties requests such an assessment (see rule 49(5));

 - where the costs claimed are £75,000 or less; and

 - where the paying party fails to file points of dispute (for points of dispute see paragraph 7.8 above).

-9.2 The parties are informed in writing of the outcome of the provisional assessment.
-If a party is dissatisfied with the result representations should be filed with the Costs Clerk within 14 days of receipt of the assessed bill.
-If points of disagreement cannot be resolved in correspondence, a detailed assessment will be carried out at an oral hearing.
+9.2 A provisional assessment is usually carried out by a single costs officer.
+The outcome of the provisional assessment will then be sent to the parties.
+If a party is dissatisfied with the result representations should be filed within 14 days of receipt of the assessed bill.
+If points of disagreement cannot be resolved in correspondence, a detailed assessment will be carried out.

 9.3 A detailed assessment in these circumstances proceeds on the basis of the original claim for costs and any points of dispute and replies, any of which may be amended in light of the provisional assessment.